 And today, I found the answer.

-A poison could be ear-bleeding loud music, the little person who says keep driving fast and then take a dive into the river.
+A poison could be ear-bleeding loud music, the little person who says keep driving fast and drive into the river.
 It could be keeping quiet because you don’t want to be understood.
-It could be pushing yourself to the limit in your gym.
-It could be screaming loudly with no sound.
+It could be pushing yourself to the limit physically and mentally.
+It could be screaming loudly in deep silence.
 It could be staring into the darkness.
 It could be to lie there and feel every bit of the pain.
 It could be to keep loving the wrong girl.